 John and Elizabeth Bates Cowles Chair

-Away from Orchestra Hall, Ross is active as a chamber musician, festival performer and educator.
-He is a member of Accordo, a chamber group made up of string players from the Minnesota Orchestra and Saint Paul Chamber Orchestra.
-He has appeared in the Mostly Mozart, Cactus Pear (San Antonio) and Bach Dancing and Dynamite Society (Madison) festivals, and has performed on stages from Pensacola, Florida, to Rhodes, Greece.
+Before joining the Minnesota Orchestra, Ross was principal cello of the Rochester Philharmonic.
+Away from Orchestra Hall, he is active as a chamber musician, festival performer and educator.
+He is a member of Accordo, a chamber group made up of principal string players from the Minnesota Orchestra and Saint Paul Chamber Orchestra.
+He also performs with the Chamber Music Society of Minnesota.
+He has appeared in the Mostly Mozart, Music in the Vineyards, Cactus Pear (San Antonio) and Bach Dancing and Dynamite Society (Madison) festivals, and has performed on stages from Pensacola, Florida, to Rhodes, Greece.
 He has taught at the Eastman School of Music, the Aspen Festival and the Grand Teton orchestra seminar.

 Ross’ recordings include Bernstein’s Three Meditations with the Minnesota Orchestra under Eiji Oue, the George Lloyd Cello Concerto with the Albany Symphony under David Alan Miller, and works of Rachmaninoff and Elliott Carter for Boston Records.